-Is Takayama Worth It in 2026?
-Honest Pros, Cons & Who Should Go
+Is Takayama Worth Visiting in 2026?
+Honest Advice Before You Detour

-The best fit: food lovers, traditional townscape fans, and travelers building a route through Nagoya, Kanazawa, Toyama, or the Japanese Alps.
+• You are building a route through Nagoya, Kanazawa, Toyama, or the Japanese Alps

 Question Short Answer